 Learn more about NSAC’s advocacy in support of socially disadvantaged farmers and ranchers.
 Get the Spanish version of the document Promoción y Apoyo de NSAC a Granjeros y Rancheros en Condiciones de Desventaja Social.

-NSAC helped develop USDA’s Beginning Farmer and Rancher Development Program and is campaigning to have the program renewed and funded in the 2012 Farm Bill.
+NSAC helped develop USDA’s Beginning Farmer and Rancher Development Program and has been campaigning to have the program renewed and funded in the 2013 Farm Bill.
 Click here to read about some of the innovative projects being funded by this program.

 Recent Actions Taken by NSAC:

 - NSAC joined 68 other national and state farm and rural organizations in a letter urging Agriculture Committee leaders and conferees to reject the House-passed farm bill provision that undermines USDA authority to enforce the Packers and Stockyards Act, which provides protections and ensures contract fairness for farmers, Aug 2013.

 - NSAC joined a letter with over 240 food and farm organizations from around the country, calling on Congress to appoint conferees and get to work immediately on producing a final full and fair Farm Bill, July 2013.

 - NSAC joined over 160 groups on a letter to Congress, urging leaders to include funding for beginning and socially disadvantaged farmers in any farm bill reauthorization or extension package they consider this year, Nov 2012.

 - NSAC worked with member groups across the country to uncover important stories from the field on the important beginning and minority farmer projects funded from federal programs that Congress allowed to expire on October 1st, 2012.
 (Follow these links to read more about beginning farmer training, land access, and minority farmers).